Dear Staff Member,

 2. The employee accepts the obligation to perform at salon standards

-achieve results that further the goals of
+and to achieve results that further the goals of

 Benefits are provided to help you meet the needs arising from illness or injury and to help you enjoy leisure time more fully.
 Details of your specific benefits are available to you at the time of your eligibility date.